pdacity/zabbix_nfs_client_iostat/README.md

-# nfs_client_iostat
+> nfs_client_iostat

-Zabbix SNMP Template for NFS client iostat statistics
+### Zabbix SNMP Template for NFS client iostat statistics

+> Version 1.0 - (20180110)

+for Zabbix 3.x (Zabbix 2.x was not tested)

+zabbix-agent must be installed on the monitored node

+iostat packet MUST be installed